home-assistant/home-assistant.io/source/_integrations/slide_local.markdown

     title: Configuration file
 ---

-The `slide_local` {% term integration %} allows you to integrate your [slide.store](https://slide.store/) devices in Home Assistant using the local API.
-Both the integration and this documentation is inspired by the custom component by @ualex73, who also wrote the library to access the API.
+The Slide Local {% term integration %} allows you to integrate your [Slide](https://slide.store/) devices in Home Assistant using the local API.

 ## Supported devices